-We are proud to be working on a HempLime home renovation, designed as healthy, affordable, and visitable housing.
-DON Enterprise in New Castle, PA is leading the collaborative project, which is called “PA Hemp Home” and is supported by the Pennsylvania Department of Agriculture.
+We are proud to work on a HempLime home renovation, designed as healthy, affordable, and visitable housing.
+DON Enterprise in New Castle, PA, led the collaborative project called “PA Hemp Home”, supported by the Pennsylvania Department of Agriculture.

 This project was an honoree of the 2021 Fast Co.
 Innovation by Design Awards for the Materials Category.
 It was also voted as one of the Top 10 Design Innovations in the United States in the television series America By Design from ByDesignTV.
 We are thrilled to be honored alongside designers and businesses who are solving the problems of today and tomorrow, and to see the enthusiasm for the use of locally produced, healthy materials for housing those who need it most.

 DON Enterprise is a consumer-controlled, nonprofit organization in Western Pennsylvania that empowers people with disabilities to live as independently as they choose.
 Partners on the project are two expert HempLime builders: Cameron McIntosh from Americhanvre in Pennsylvania, and Alex Sparrow from UK Hempcrete in England.
 The Pennsylvania Housing Research Center at Penn State University will conduct energy and performance testing which will be disseminated to Pennsylvania businesses and residents.
 Healthy Materials Lab at Parsons is designing the house renovation and will conduct indoor air quality monitoring and testing.

 For the Project PA Hemp Home, DON Enterprise acquired an 800-square foot, two-story house in the Lower East Side of New Castle, Pennsylvania.